Brendon-K/Tetris-Bot/README.md

 2. The perimeter/area (but most importantly perimeter) calculation will only ignore the falling piece if there is at least 1 empty row between the falling piece and the highest point of the tower.
 Not a critical issue at the moment because ideally the game should only be calculating as soon as the next piece changes, so the falling piece will be at its highest point.

+3. The program needs to be in a precise position in order for literally everything to work correctly.
+Not a critical issue because the program will always launch in that position, even if I move it around before closing it.
+I would like for the program to be more flexible, though.